Skip to content

 Year-over-Year Change

-Difference versus the same month one year earlier.
+Difference versus the same month one year earlier, in thousands of jobs.

 Understanding Nonfarm Payrolls